laurenstuerk/CCL1/Game/diary.md

 - **Main Menu:** Created a new main menu with level selection and a level manager (still in progress).
 - **Level Loading:** Worked on proper level loading with the start game setup.
 - **Game Restart:** Faced challenges stopping and restarting the requestAnimationFrame for a proper game reset.
-- **New Game Objects:** Added land mines and defense towers that can shoot and kill the player.
+- **New Game Objects:** Added landmines and defense towers that can shoot and kill the player.

+# Diary Entry No. 7

+Today’s progress:

+- **Main Menu Fixes:** With help, fixed level selection and added functionality to play corresponding cutscenes.
+- **First Level:** Designed the final first level and implemented all necessary game objects.
+- **New Sprites:** Created and added new object and sprites.
+- **Second Cutscene:** Started working on the second cutscene.